rrotter/ergofp/readme.md

 ## ergofp
-Parses any KiCad s-expression into a object tree for practiacal manipulation.
+Parses any KiCad s-expression into an object tree for practical manipulation.

 ## development
 Install dependencies: `npm ci`